When are Hopf algebras determined by integer sequences?: Classifying Hopf subalgebras by primitive dimensions

 The preceding inequality shows that we can choose $b_{n}$ linearly independent elements $\{x^{(n)}_{1}, \ldots, x^{(n)}_{b_{n}}\}$ of $\mathcal{P}(H)_{n}$ which remain linearly independent modulo $[L^{(n)}, L^{(n)}]$ and define $L^{(n+1)}$ to be the Lie algebra generated by elements of $L^{(n)}$ as well as $x^{(n)}_{1}, \ldots, x^{(n)}_{b_{n}}$.

-Since $L^{(n+1)}$ is a sub-Lie algebra of a free Lie algebra, namely $\mathcal{P}(H)$, Lemma~\ref{lem:ShiWitt} states that $L^{(n+1)}$ is also free.
+Since $L^{(n+1)}$ is a Lie subalgebra of a free Lie algebra, namely $\mathcal{P}(H)$, Lemma~\ref{lem:ShiWitt} states that $L^{(n+1)}$ is also free.
 As $L^{(n+1)}$ is generated by any generating set of $L^{(n)}$ and $b_{n}$-many homogeneous elements of degree $n$, we deduce that

 The final step of the proof is to show that $b_{n}' = b_{n}$.
 Using Lemma~\ref{lem:deriveddimension} and the definition of $L^{(n+1)}$,

 Then $[L^{(n+1)}, L^{(n+1)}]_{n} = [L^{(n)}, L^{(n)}]_{n}$ as $L^{(n)}$ and $L^{(n+1)}$ contain the same homogeneous elements of degree $n - 1$ and less.
 Therefore,